lmmx/dx/README.md

 The AMS website includes topics from the Mathematical Subject Classification (MSC) which would be interesting to either validate or to explore through the topic models (i.e. cross-reference the latent topics defined by LDA with the MSC labels).

+## Extension to subject indexes

+Additionally, I'd really like to see the indexes added as the 'documents' for topic modelling (simply removing the page numbers and collapsing the list into a single string would suffice).

+This would probably require further preprocessing (but in many cases it's available from images and this can be OCR'd reasonably well with `tesseract`).
+That might come more under "labour of love" than I'm currently willing to do!